wzm2256/JigsawPuzzleBaseline/Square/DiffAssemble/README.md

 The training log and the checkpoint file can be downloaded from https://drive.google.com/file/d/1tWTfMOr42DXD4ibQ-BaJBxmh2SS1HNwX/view?usp=sharing

 Generally speaking, most of the results are bad, the accuracy (the percentage of pieces that are correctly placed) is about 2%, which is significantly different from the result reported in Tab.
-3 in the paper (90.65%), and there is no qualitative results in the paper.
+3 in the paper (90.65%), and there is no qualitative results and training details in the paper for me to check the consistency.

 The script for keep training and evaluation is in `a.txt`.